-- a language (or terminology) used to talk about language e.g. irony, hyperbole, alliteration multimodal - multimodal texts are designed to make use of more than one mode of communication e.g. sound, print, images and gestures onomatopoeia - words which sound like what they describe e.g. a brush swishes, a cow moos pace - the speed at which something happens or is done perspective - a way of thinking about something, especially a way of thinking which is influenced by the type of person you are or by your experiences point of view - a particular way of thinking about or judging a situation, e.g. From an economic point of view, the new development will benefit the town greatly.
+- a language (or terminology) used to talk about language e.g. irony, hyperbole, alliteration multimodal - multimodal texts are designed to make use of more than one mode of communication e.g. sound, print, images and gestures onomatopoeia - words which sound like what they describe e.g. a brush swishes, a cow moose.g. zzzzz to Indicate someone is sleeping; Vroum to imitate the sound of an engine accelerating.

+perspective - a way of thinking about something, especially a way of thinking which is influenced by the type of person you are or by your experiences point of view - a particular way of thinking about or judging a situation, e.g. From an economic point of view, the new development will benefit the town greatly.
 Also someone's personal opinion or attitude about something, e.g. I respect your point of view, but I'm not sure I agree with you.